trimstray/nginx-admins-handbook/README.md

 NGINX uses a custom event loop which was designed specifically for NGINX - all connections are processed in a highly efficient run-loop in a limited number of single-threaded processes called workers.

 Multiplexing works by using a loop to increment through a program chunk by chunk operating on one piece of data/new connection/whatever per connection/object per loop iteration.
-It is all based on events multiplexing like `epoll()`, `kqueue()` or `select()`.
+It is all based on events multiplexing like `epoll()`, `kqueue()`, or `select()`.
 Within each worker NGINX can handle many thousands of concurrent connections and requests per second.

-See [Nginx Internals](https://www.slideshare.net/joshzhu/nginx-internals) presentation as a lot of great stuff about the internals of NGINX.
+  > See [Nginx Internals](https://www.slideshare.net/joshzhu/nginx-internals) presentation as a lot of great stuff about the internals of NGINX.

 NGINX does not fork a process or thread per connection (like Apache) so memory usage is very conservative and extremely efficient in the vast majority of cases.
 NGINX is a faster and consumes less memory than Apache.
 It is also very friendly for CPU because there's no ongoing create-destroy pattern for processes or threads.